 What intrinsic distributed abstractions are defined in SORCER?
 Well, service providers are "objects", but they are specific objects-they are network objects with a network state, network behavior, and network type(s).
-There is still a connection to distributed objects: each service provider looks like a distributed object (compute node) in that it has a network state, network behavior, and network types(s).
-Service providers act also as network peers; they are replicated and dynamically provisioned for reliability to compensate for network failures [18].
+There is still a connection to distributed objects: each service provider looks like a distribute object (compute node) in that it has a network state, network behavior, and network types(s).
+Service providers act also as network peers[19]; they are replicated and dynamically provisioned for reliability to compensate for network failures [22].
 They can be found dynamically in runtime by type(s) they implement.
 They can federate for executing a specific network request called an exertion and perform hierarchically nested (component) exertions.
-An exertion encapsulates service data, operations, and provider's control strategy.
+An exertion encapsulates service data, operations, and control strategy.
+Once the exertion's invocation is complete, the federation dissolves and the providers disperse to seek other exertions.
+The exertion can incorporate multiple nested exertions where a precedence relation is defined by a parent-child relationship.
+The same provider can perform multiple exertions concurrently and any provider that implements the matching service type can be selected for performing the exertion associated with this type.
 The component exertions may need to share context data of ancestor exertions, and the top-level exertion is complete only if all nested exertions are successful.

-With that very concise introduction to the abstractions of exertion-based programming, let's look in detail at how Federated Method Invocation (FMI) is structured.
+With that very concise introduction to the abstractions of exertion-based programming, let's look in detail at how Federated Method Invocation (FMI) is structured and how it works with exertions.